phollaki/RollTill100-Js/README.md

-Let's see who's the better DICE ROLLER!💥
+#Let's see who's the better DICE ROLLER!💥

+Rules of the game:
+-You can roll until you get 1
+-If you roll num 1 then opponent's turn follows
+-You can hold your rolled value it will add to your total score -First player who reaches 100 points, win!

+Good luck to you!

 ![image](https://user-images.githubusercontent.com/60651308/131016098-15a69dda-694c-4ea1-94e6-8396fdda652f.png)